MikaGunn/3DOF-Robotic-Arm-Retail-Retrieval/README.md

 Possible future developments include:

-- increasing the number of degrees of freedom;
+- increasing the number of degrees of freedom
-- adding active gripper control with force feedback;
+- adding active gripper control with force feedback
-- improving object detection and pose estimation;
+- improving object detection and pose estimation
-- reducing dependence on predefined coordinates;
+- reducing dependence on predefined coordinates
-- improving camera calibration;
+- improving camera calibration
-- improving timing and synchronization;
+- improving timing and synchronization
 - adding more robust perception for changing retail environments.

 ---